tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 **Optimizing Prover's Computation of $\{ s_i \}$ Values**

-The naively implemented computation of the coefficients $s_i$ as depicted in [Figure 6](#bulletproofs-inner-product-proof-verification) is very expensive in terms of number multiplications.
+The naively implemented computation of the coefficients $s_i$, as depicted in [Figure 6](#bulletproofs-inner-product-proof-verification), is very expensive in terms of number multiplications.

 **Naive Algorithm:** The naive algorithm codes computation of the coefficients $s_i = \prod\limits_{j = 1}^k u_j^{b(i,j)}$
 by cumulatively multiplying the correct factor $u_j^{b(i,j)}$ in each $j-$th IPP round, running from $k = log_2(n)$  own